-1. Pass.
+- 1. Pass.
 The written proposal was judged to be well-written and logical, and the thesis project was viewed as feasible.
 In addition, the student demonstrated exemplary knowledge in all areas covered during the exam.

-2. Conditional pass.
+The completed and signed forms (Faculty Evaluation + Approval forms) must be submitted to sspb@rice.edu within 1 week of passing the oral exam. - 2.
+Conditional pass.
 The student effectively communicated knowledge in most areas covered during the exam but displayed incomplete knowledge or communication of some aspect of the project or the underlying science.
 In this case, the committee may assign the student additional reading, writing, or coursework on specific topics to improve the student's basic science foundation and to facilitate thesis completion.
-The committee will communicate a deadline for this additional material and then determine if that work addresses the deficiencies; if so, then the student will formally "pass" the oral examination.
+The committee will communicate a deadline for this additional material and then determine if that work addresses the deficiencies; if so, then the student will formally "pass" the oral examination. - 3.
+Fail.

-3. Fail.
 If the committee decides that the student has failed the written or oral exam, the student may be dismissed from the program.
 Alternatively, a make-up exam may be required.
 If the student fails the second exam, the student will be dismissed from the program.
 Students who fail the candidacy exam can request permission to complete a Master's degree.
 The thesis advisor, the progress review committee, and the Program Director must approve this request.
 A primary consideration in granting this request will be whether the preliminary research already conducted supports the likelihood of successful completion of a novel research project within a reasonable time frame.
 Once approved to complete a Master's degree, students must submit an original research thesis and defend the thesis in a public oral examination as outlined in the General Announcements.